Posts

 Flamingo evaluated four times excellent

 The Flamingo project has been evaluated ’excellent’ four times.
 It was a great piece of teamwork to achieve this outstanding result.
 I enjoyed sitting in a review meeting today with the feeling that there is hardly anything that can go wrong.
 Lets see whether we manage to keep the Flamingo spirit alive.
-Looking back, I think the highlights were the meetings where we discussed the research projects of our PhD students.

 Bye Bye Flamingo